Twelve Scientific Challenges for 6G: Rethinking the Foundations of Communications Theory: Electromagnetic Information Theory

 \subsection{Orbital Angular Momentum}

-EM waves contain angular momentum, which comprises spin angular momentum (SAM) and orbital angular momentum (OAM).
+EM waves contain angular momentum, which comprises \ac{SAM} and \ac{OAM}.
 SAM for a radio wave corresponds to polarization, which has already been used in radar systems.
 OAM, on the other hand, has not yet received fully the deserved attention.
 OAM consists of a wavefront with helical phase and a field strength, which can be used for information transmission.
-Theoretically, and in a single beam, OAM has an infinite number of modes, each of which forms an orthogonal basis, thus, creating the basic building block for new multiple access methods for future wireless networks.
-It is further envisaged that EIT theory will provide the necessary tools for unleashing the full potentials of OAM and help uncover new wave characteristics.
+Theoretically, and in a single beam, OAM has an infinite number of modes, each of which forms an orthogonal basis, thus, creating the basic building block for new multiple access methods for future wireless networks. \\ By leveraging \eqref{Eq4}, it is envisaged that EIT theory will provide the necessary tools for unleashing the full potential of OAM and help uncover new wave characteristics.
 Likewise, it is expected that the EIT’s mathematical tools will guide designers to efficiently design antennas for \textit{large intelligent surfaces} and \textit{surface wave communication}.